 Enjoy a wide range of food and then take in a wonderful afternoon of entertainment in Eaton Park.
 Wrap up the day by attending the evening's special stage show featuring the best of Maritime musicians and a spectacular Canada Day fireworks display over the waters of Pugwash Harbour.

 Entertainers from the area entertain through the afternoon and evening, with internationally known entertainers headlining for the evening on Eaton Stage in Eaton Park.

-Recent headliners have included: JP Cormier, Lennie Gallant, Sons of Maxwell, Scott Macmillan & Brian Doyle, Matt Minglewood and Evans & Doherty.
-Headliners for 2015 were Rawlins Cross who played from 8:30pm until the fireworks were set off at dusk.
+Recent headliners have included: JP Cormier, Lennie Gallant, Sons of Maxwell, Scott Macmillan & Brian Doyle, Matt Minglewood, Evans & Doherty and Rawlins Cross.
+The bands play until the fireworks are set off at dusk.